Code-Institute-Submissions/TheVeganHelpdesk/README.md

 There is a literal hero image in a bootstrap Jumbotron, with a sign up link to the modal again.
 The jumbotron fades to the charcoal for the next section.

-This is a charcoal background with the Company name as the title, followed by a small blurb about the comapny ad a link tot ehir website/media.
+This is a charcoal background with the Company name as the title, followed by a small blurb about the comapny ad a link to their website/media.
 This is followed by an easily maintained bootstrap carousel featuring product images for the company.

 ### 4. Sign Up Page